About Future Fifty

 At this stage, it is more about the company itself rather than the founder.
 We are looking for companies that have a minimum of £5 million in

-revenues or have raised a minimum of Series B in founding and can prove 50% year-on-year growth.
+revenues or have raised a minimum of Series B in funding and can prove 50% year-on-year growth.
 They need to demonstrate ambition and the extent to which they are are making a dent in their market via their growth trajectory.
 If a company can show that they are influencing their sector and stealing market share from the incumbents then we want to speak to them.

 In terms of the founders themselves, above all else we look for passion.
 Can they demonstrate a passion for their company, for their sector and for the UK

 ecosystem as a whole?
-Passion and ambition is so important to running a successful business, from motivating employees to convincing funders invest.
+Passion and ambition is so important to running a successful business, from motivating employees to convincing funders to invest.
 When people see that you’re truly passionate and believe in what you are doing, it becomes a lot easier for them to come on board with your vision.

 How do you define success for your companies?